 In estimating the zero curve from the market prices of bonds, how we model the discount function Z(x) is important.
-All previous studies which model the discount function Z(x) adopt one of the following four methods: (1) the piecewise polynomial method, (2) the non-parametric method, (3) the polynomial function method, and (4) the method which assumes a specific functional form for the discount function.
-In this subsection, we present an outline of all the estimation methods which we deal with later in Section 3C.
+All previous studies that model the discount function Z(x) adopt one of the following four methods: (1) the piecewise polynomial method; (2) the non-parametric method; (3) the polynomial function method; and (4) the method that assumes a specific functional form for the discount function.
+In this subsection, we present an outline of all the estimation methods that we deal with later in Section III.C.

-In estimating the zero curve, in addition to modeling the discount function Z(x), it is also necessary to set the objective function in order to determine the parameters.
+In estimating the zero curve, in addition to modeling the discount function Z(x), it is necessary to set the objective function to determine the parameters.
 In some previous studies, the objective function taking the weighted residual sum of squares is used, instead of the simple residual sum of squares of errors between the market prices and the theoretical prices based on the model.

-For example, according to BIS [2005], the Bank of Canada and the Bank of Spain adopt the objective function taking the residual sum of squares weighted by the inverse of the bond durations.
-That objective function places an emphasis on the fit to the prices of short-term bonds over long-term bonds.
-However, since we use fixed-coupon JGBs (2 year, 5 year, 10 year, 20 year, and 30 year) for the zero curve estimation, there are more short-term bonds than long-term bonds.
-Therefore, using the residual sum of squares weighted by the squares of the inverse of the durations as the objective function might result in the under-fitting to the market prices of long-term JGBs.
-Accordingly, we adopt the objective function with the simple residual sum of squares without taking any weights, as in McCulloch [1975], Steeley [1991] and many other previous studies.
-As Inui and Muromachi [2000] point out, adopting the simple residual sum of squares as the objective function may lead to heterogeneity of variance of residuals.
+For example, according to Bank for International Settlements (2005), the Bank of Canada and the Bank of Spain adopt the objective function taking the residual sum of squares weighted by the inverse of the bond durations.
+This objective function places an emphasis on the fit to the prices of short-term bonds over long-term bonds.
+However, since we use fixed-coupon JGBs (two-year, five-year, 10-year, 20-year, and 30-year) for the zero curve estimation, there are more short-term bonds than long-term bonds.
+Therefore, using the residual sum of squares weighted by the squares of the inverse of the durations as the objective function might result in under-fitting to the market prices of long-term JGBs.
+Accordingly, we adopt the objective function with the simple residual sum of squares without taking any weights, as in McCulloch (1975), Steeley (1991), and many other previous studies.
+As Inui and Muromachi (2000) point out, adopting the simple residual sum of squares as the objective function may lead to heterogeneity of variance of residuals.
 Taking the weighted residual sum of squares of errors as the objective function is a solution to this problem.
 However, depending on the setting of weights, heterogeneity of variance of residuals does not always disappear; moreover, the estimation may result in a poor fit to a bond price.
-Considering these points, in this paper, we assume the simple residual sum of squares as the objective function.
+Considering these points, in this paper we assume the simple residual sum of squares as the objective function.